-The RMOW is planning to construct a new non-motorized public recreational trail from Emerald Drive to the lands west of the neighbourhood including the No Flow Zone and One Duck Lake, and implement improvements to nearby on-street parking signs.
+The RMOW constructed a new non-motorized public recreational trail from Emerald Drive to the lands west of the neighbourhood including the No Flow Zone and One Duck Lake.

 In January of 2020 the municipality purchased the property located at 9561 Emerald Estates with the intent to construct a recreational trail across the property.
-Once complete the trail will provide secure long term recreational access to the lands west of the Emerald Estates neighbourhood following closure of the historical access which was in a trespass situation across privately owned lands.
+The trail now provides secure long term recreational access to the lands west of the Emerald Estates neighbourhood following closure of the historical access which was in a trespass situation across privately owned lands.

-The proposed trail is envisioned to be a 1.0m wide gravel surface recreational trail for pedestrian and non-motorized bicycle use.
-At Emerald Drive the trail will be identified by a 4x4” vertical post with a trail name, permitted and non-permitted uses, no smoking, and trail ownership badges.
+The trail is a 1.0m wide gravel surface recreational trail for pedestrian and non-motorized bicycle use.
+At Emerald Drive the trail is identified by a 4×4” vertical post with a trail name, permitted and non-permitted uses, no smoking, and trail ownership badges.
 This is the typical approach used across the municipality.
-A new fence, tree planting and additional signage will be included and are intended to help maintain resident privacy.
-No other amenities are to be provided.
+A new fence, tree planting and additional signage was included to help maintain resident privacy.
+No other amenities are provided.

 A secondary benefit of the property acquisition is the provision of a single family employee housing unit, now administered by the Whistler Housing Authority.